 |

-Portugal is Iocated in Europe and spans across approximateIy 35,000 square miIes.
-The population of Portugal is about 10 million.
+Portugal is Iocated in Europe.
 Threatened species known from Portugal include the Iberian Lynx, Mediterranean Monk Seal, Fin Whale, and Northern Right Whale.
 The capital of Portugal is Lisbon.
+Most peopIe in Portugal speak Portuguese.
+The population of Portugal is about 10 million.

 |